Nigeria

 CIT

-A company that files its self-assessment within six months after the accounting year-end can apply to the FIRS in writing to pay its income tax in instalments.
-The maximum number of instalments the FIRS may approve is three.
-Such application must go with a portion of the tax liability.
-It is due on or before the due date for filing.
+A company that files its self-assessment return within the statutory timeline (generally six months after the end of its accounting year) may apply in writing to the relevant tax authority for permission to pay its assessed income tax in instalments.
+Such application must be accompanied by a portion of the tax due and submitted on or before the filing deadline.
+The tax authority may approve instalment payments, provided the final instalment is paid by the due date for filing.

 PPT/HCT